-You may request a fast review, and we will respond within 24 hours upon receipt, if your grievance concerns one of the following circumstances:
+You may request a fast review, and we will try to respond within a day, if your grievance concerns one of the following circumstances:

-- We've extended the timeframe for making an organization determination/reconsiderations, and you believe you need a decision faster. - We denied your request for a fast review of a 72-hour organization/coverage decision. - We denied your request for a fast review of a 72-hour appeal.
+- We've extended the timeframe for making an organization/coverage decision, and you believe you need a decision faster. - We denied your request for a 72-hour organization/coverage decision. - We denied your request for a 72-hour appeal.